SiloCityLabs/blog/content/post/2018/2018-01-10-blocking-exit-intent-popups.md

 &nbsp;

 I hate "exit intent" popups.
 The kind that automatically open when your mouse leaves the page begging "please don't go!".
 They're annoying.
-They're irrelevant (I'm following instructions, not closing).
+They're irrelevant (I'm often following a tutorial, not closing the tab).
 They interrupt the content I'm trying to read.
 So I made a short [Userscript to globally block them][2].

 <!--more-->